 secret service from 1778-1783, after the death of Nathan Hale.
 He won distinction

 as a field officer, notably at the capture of Fort St. George, Long Island, in 1780.

 With his leadership, Washington was able to create a strong and successful chain of

 spies throughout the New York area, beginning the secret service in America.
 These

-which greatly aided in winning the war.
+greatly aided in winning the war.

 Tallmadge was born in Setauket, Long Island.
 He was extremely bright and attended